opisthokonta/implied/README.md

 The power method
 ================

-The power method models the bookamker probabilties as a power function of the proper probabilties.
+The power method models the bookmaker probabilties as a power function of the proper probabilties.
 This method is also described in the Wisdom of the Crowds document, where it is referred to as the logarithmic method.

 <i>p<sub>i</sub></i> = <i>r<sub>i</sub></i><sup>(1/n)</sup>